fedora-python/portingguide/source/exceptions.rst

 * :ref:`Fixer <python-modernize>`: ``python-modernize -wnf lib2to3.fixes.fix_except``
 * Prevalence: Very common

-In Python 2, the syntax for catching exceptions is ``except ExceptionType:``, or ``except ExceptionType, target:`` when the exception object is desired.
+In Python 2, the syntax for catching exceptions was ``except ExceptionType:``, or ``except ExceptionType, target:`` when the exception object is desired.
 ``ExceptionType`` can be a tuple, as in, for example,